dkw-aau/validatingshapes/README.md

 We have published the extracted SHACL shapes of all three datasets on [Zenodo](https://doi.org/10.5281/zenodo.5958986).
 Additionally, we have also made available an executable Jar file of our application on Zenodo to extract SHACL shapes from RDF datasets in `.nt` format.

+---
+:star: **Good News** :star: Source Code is also available now!

+We have made the source code available in the [code](https://github.com/dkw-aau/validatingshapes/tree/main/code/shacl) directory along with instructions on how to run the code.

+---

 ### How to run the Jar?

 - Download the Jar from the [Zenodo](https://doi.org/10.5281/zenodo.5958986)